LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/quickstart.md

   <div class="notice">If you don't know your account information, you can get it from your LivePerson account team.</div>
 - [Latest version](https://developer.android.com/studio) of **Android Studio**.
 - [Latest version](https://gradle.org/install/) of **Gradle**.
-- Read or are familiar with the **supported operating systems and devices**.
-For more information, see the [Systems Requirements and Language Support](https://s3-eu-west-1.amazonaws.com/ce-sr/CA/Admin/Sys+req/System+requirements.pdf) guide.
+- Read or are familiar with the [Systems Requirements and Language Support](https://s3-eu-west-1.amazonaws.com/ce-sr/CA/Admin/Sys+req/System+requirements.pdf) guide.

 ### Step 1: Install the Messaging SDK into your project
-You can install LivePerson Mobile App Messaging SDK using a couple of different methods:
+You can install the Mobile App Messaging SDK using a couple of different methods:

 * [Automatically add the SDK files using Gradle](#option-1-automatically-add-the-sdk-files-using-gradle)